queicherius/react-globe-cli/README.md

 # react-globe-cli

-> A CLI tool for extracting a gettext POT file from multiple JS source files using [react-globe](https://github.com/queicherius/react-globe)
+> A CLI tool for extracting a gettext POT file from multiple JS or TS source files using [react-globe](https://github.com/queicherius/react-globe)

 ## Install